Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision

 As shown in Sec~\ref{sec:4}, iGPT (\cite{pmlr-v119-chen20s}) demonstrated that transformer can be employed to generate images.
 Extending this accomplishment to cross-modal domain, we encounter the task of image synthesis from text description.
 While image generation from text has been a long-time aspiration in machine learning community, its success has been limited; for example, to specific domains, such as birds or flowers (\cite{reed2016generative, Zhang_2018_CVPR}).
 However, Dall-e (\cite{ramesh2021zeroshot}) used GPT-3-based language model to demonstrate image synthesis from text with a wide variety, ranging from realistic images to illustrations, encompassing geographic and temporal knowledge.
-Along with text tokens, they tokenized images using discrete latent codes learned discrete VAE (\cite{Kingma2014, pmlr-v32-rezende14}).
-This is particularly intriguing since most cross-modal works employing transformer architecture have tackled the tasks in which images or videos are the inputs, and text is the output.
-Image synthesis from text is a task in its reversed direction, and along with the combination with existing generative models, it is expected to be a highly promising future research direction.
+Along with text tokens, they tokenized images using discrete latent codes learned via discrete VAE (\cite{Kingma2014, pmlr-v32-rezende14}).
+StyleCLIP (\cite{DBLP:journals/corr/abs-2103-17249}) also demonstrates that image style can be manipulated with text input by leveraging contrastive language-image pre-training (\cite{radford2021learning}) on StyleGAN-based image generation pipeline (\cite{8953766, Karras_2020_CVPR}).
+This line of work is particularly intriguing since most cross-modal works employing transformer architecture have tackled the tasks in which images or videos are the inputs along with text, and the text or a label is the output.
+In that sense, image synthesis from text is a task in its reversed direction, and along with the combination with existing generative models, it is expected to be a highly promising future research direction.